All In Accessibility Standards

 DC 5.
 Other Formats

-These standards go beyond website access to consider other formats.
+These Standards go beyond website access to consider other formats.
 These include online formats such as social media, downloadable formats such as attachments, and hybrid formats such as immersive experiences.
 5.04 Alternative Formats focuses on those designed by and for disabled people, such as Easy Read.
-Sign Language Interpretation has its own standard for clarity, with guidance on how to integrate this format digitally.
+Sign language interpretation has its own standard for clarity, with guidance on how to integrate this format digitally.

 DC 5.01 Emails and Newsletters